CBSFA believes that healthy, well-educated kids are critical to the welfare of the community.

-CBSFA began its support for the St. Paul Montessori Preschool Program in the spring 2007 semester, and has continued it since.
-Fully funded by CBSFA, the program provides early education and activities for kids age two to four.
-The Montessori curriculum and structure provides a distinct advantage to kids as they enter kindergarten by developing social, reading and communication skills.
+CBSFA began its support for the Montessori Program in the spring 2007 semester, and has continued it since.
+Fully funded by CBSFA, the program provides early education and activities for kids age two to five.
+This preschool curriculum and structure provides an advantage to kids as they enter kindergarten by developing social, reading, and communication skills.

 Alaska Native Science and Engineering Program